 Here are two quick and easy areas you must check are up to date:

-- Professional Headline: The job of any headline is to entice people to click.
-At minimum, you can use your headline to highlight your current position and company (e.g., “Marketing Manager”) but you should go further.
-Highlight your expertise (e.g., “Content Marketing Strategist and Copywriter”) or awards, or showcase skills you want to turn up in searches (e.g., “Speaker, Trainer, Author, Consultant, Evangelist”).
+- Professional Headline: The job of any headline is to entice people to click through to your LinkedIn profile.
+As a minimum, you can use your headline to highlight your current position and company (e.g., “Marketing Manager”).
+However, you should go further.
+Highlight your expertise (e.g., “Content Marketing Strategist and Copywriter”) or awards.
+You can showcase skills you want to turn up in searches (e.g., “Speaker, Trainer, Author, Consultant, Evangelist”).
 Tell everyone on LinkedIn who you are, what you do, and why you’re someone they need to connect with.

 Doing these two simple things will help more people find you and help you find more relevant potential contacts.